Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 Improvements have already been made to the way neonatal care is being delivered, including colleagues from both hospitals working more closely together across both sites.
-The Neonatal Unit at Liverpool Women’s Hospital is also being redeveloped and a newly built Neonatal Intensive and High Dependency Care Unit opened on the 10th February 2020.
-The next exciting refurbishment phase has continued on remaining parts of the existing unit, which is being re-modelled and will provide new special care bed bays and other supporting space.
-The new Neonatal Unit will also provide a parents sitting room and accommodation, seminar and clinical skills rooms, a dedicated end-of-life suite, cot-wash, laundry, storage and office space.
-All redevelopment work is on schedule to be completed by July 2020 with an official opening planned for November 2020.
+The Neonatal Unit at Liverpool Women’s Hospital has also been redeveloped and a Neonatal Intensive and High Dependency Care Unit opened on the 10th February 2020.
+The next exciting refurbishment phase has continued on remaining parts of the existing unit, which was re-modelled and provides new special care bed bays and other supporting space.

 Alder Hey Children's Charity